KeidsID/my_bricks/bricks/fl_app_plus/README.md

   import "package:mfa/main.dart";
   ```

+  > Please note that this will change `pubspec.yaml` project name.

-* Can set the display name of the app.
+- Can set the display name of the app.

 [release-please-action]: https://github.com/googleapis/release-please-action

-* CI/CD that automates versioning and web deploy to github pages
+- CI/CD that automates versioning and web deploy to github pages with the help
-  with the help of [release-please-action].
+  of [release-please-action].

 ## Getting Started